-An appropriate in vivo genotoxicity study to follow up the concern on gene mutations is not available for the registered substance but shall be considered.
-Consequently, there is an information gap and you considered it necessary to generate information for this endpoint.
+An appropriate in vivo genotoxicity study to follow up the concern on gene mutations is not available for the registered substance.
+You considered it necessary to generate information for this endpoint.

-Hence, you have submitted a testing proposal for an in vivo mammalian alkaline comet assay (OECD TG 489).
+Hence, you have submitted a testing proposal for an in vivo comet assay.